 So what alternatives are there if you wish to use a Garmin unit in Japan without breaking the bank?
 One approach is to purchase a model from overseas and install a topographic map through a third-party provider such as UUD who sell the Topo 10m v5.0 in English (15,120 yen).
 Though probably the most affordable way is to purchase a refurbished unit.
 I bought my refurb.
 Oregon 600t through an online auction site for 31,000 yen ($277 USD) which is indistinguishable from new stock.
 The box was only thing different.
 The unit included the Worldwide DEM Basemap, TOP U.S. 100K v5 and Japan RoadNavi 25000 v2 on microSD card with road and 10m topographic maps in English.

 After road testing the Oregon 600t for several months now I simply can’t imagine hitting the trails again with bringing it along.
 The 10m topo maps for the most part include the same trails as found on the Yama-to-Kogen series though occasionally omits lesser used trails so you need to use the route planner tool to manually input waypoints.
 Regarding battery life, using Panasonic Evolta alkaline batteries I can just about squeeze out an overnight hike on battery save mode and by minimizing the backlight timeout.
+Recently however I made the switch to rechargeable nickel-metal hydride (NiMH) batteries which last a fair bit longer.
 The bright 3-inch touchscreen display cuts down on glare and remains readable in direct sunlight.
 Another selling point of the unit is its ruggedness with a strengthened screen which can accommodate gloved operation.
 Being durable places it at a huge advantage over most other GPS-capable smartphones.

 In the box: Oregon 600t, USB cable, carabiner clip and documentation.

 Oregon 600t refurbished unit with 1 year warranty registration card.